 There is no easy answer when it comes to which is harder, sonography or nursing in Canada.
 Both professions have their own unique set of challenges and rewards.

-Some people may say that career in diagnostic medical sonography is harder because you have to be more careful not to damage the patient’s image, while others may say that nursing is harder because there are more complicated and challenging cases to deal with daily.
+Some people may say that a career in diagnostic medical sonography is harder because you have to be more careful not to damage the patient’s image, while others may say that nursing is harder because there are more complicated and challenging cases to deal with daily.
 Ultimately, it depends on the individual and their personal preferences.

-But nursing in Canada has long been considered one of the hardest jobs in the world.
+However, nursing in Canada has long been considered one of the hardest jobs in the world.
 This is due to the high level of competition and intense scrutiny that nurses are subjected to.
 One area where nursing is significantly harder than sonography is that nurses must be able to read and understand complex medical charts while sonographers only need to read basic anatomical structures.

 Additionally, nurses must be able to provide comprehensive care for a wide range of patients, whereas sonographers only work with specific medical conditions.